hermanpetrov/Keyword_search/README.md

 Simple maths

-To use the tool it is necessary to  runt the script in Python 3.8 and install the following libraries:
+To use the tool it is necessary to  run the script in Python 3.8 and install the following libraries:
   * Pandas (https://pandas.pydata.org) for data structuring.
   * Scipy (https://scipy.org) for computation.
   * Stanza (https://stanfordnlp.github.io/stanza/) for lemmatization.

 ## Quick guide

-The main navigation around the tool is happning through row number input without the punctuation.
+The main navigation around the tool is done by inputting the row numbers.

 ![MENU](https://user-images.githubusercontent.com/55134673/166155542-7dea63a6-a73a-42fe-88ca-5400d86bfa64.jpg)